JxJxxJxJ/Lunatic-Pages/.github/readme.md

 If you're reading this you might be a native or somewhat native English speaker...
 Or you're one of my Spanish speaking friends I sent this to and you're using some sort of magical hability to understand these words (also known as knowing a different language).

 Anyways, point is that many things here are in Spanish, it's in these 3 files where you are going to have to change certain words for the pretty stuff to be displayed in your language.
-Don't worry, I'll tell you where.

 <br>